LukasLeonardKoening/Route-Planner/README.md

 # Project 1 - Route Planning Project

-This is the first project from Udacity's C++ Nanodegree.
-It covers the fundermantals of the coding language C++ and the A* search algorithm using real map data from the [OpenStreetMap](https://www.openstreetmap.org/) project.
+This is the first project from [Udacity's C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+It covers the fundamentals of the coding language C++ and the A* search algorithm using real map data from the [OpenStreetMap](https://www.openstreetmap.org/) project.

 ----